baku89/tethr/README.md

 ## Sample Code

-This project is on very early stage of development and not yet documented.
-Here is the sample code for you to grasp how to use the library.
-Note that all of camera operations have done asyncronically and Tethr's instance methods return Promise.
+This project is in the very early stages of development and is not yet fully documented.
+Here is a sample code to give you an idea of how to use the library.
+Note that all camera operations are asynchronous, and Tethr's instance methods return Promises.

 ```ts
 import {detectTethr} from 'tethr'